sarahemottram/UnicornsProject/README.md

   * "UnicornsInventorySystem" which contains our code
   * "UnicornsInventorySystemTests" which contains our tests
 # Sprint 1 Test Cases
-* A brief description of the functionality the software should have after all code is implemented using the test cases in the next phase of the project
+After all the code is implemented using the test cases in the next phase of the project, the software will offer a wide range of features.
+It will allow for efficient management of products, categories, suppliers, customers, and transactions.
+Users will be able to add, edit, and delete products, categorize them appropriately, and manage supplier details, including contact information.
+The system will accurately record and track all transactions, including sales, purchases, returns, and exchanges, ensuring real-time updates to inventory levels.